ingo/ingo.github.io/_recipes/detroit_style_pizza.md

 title: Detroit-Style Pizza
 ---

-The brick cheese and sauce are layered on top of the crust rather than mixed in, allowing them to meld together as the pizza bakes.
-The cheese melts into delicious globs and slices are eaten with gusto.
 This Detroit-style pizza recipe is inspired by Serious Eats and is a new obsession for many.
 The pizza is known for its thick crust with crackly-crisp sides and bottom.
 It also layers classic pizza toppings in reverse order: first optional pepperoni, then cheese (brick cheese, to be totally traditional), then sauce.
 It’s baked in a special dark anodized pan to achieve perfectly crispy caramelized cheese around the edge; a harmonious balance to the soft, chewy crust, and sauce and gooey cheese on top.

 ### Ingredients